vitality1994/Correlations-between-Change-of-closing-prices-and-word-frequency/README.md

-# Project Title: Correlation between Closing Prices of Stocks and Words Frequency of Korean News Titles
+# Project Title: Correlation between Change of Closing Prices of Stocks and Words Frequency of Korean News Titles

 # Motivation:
 The easiest way to get information about foreign(not Korean) companies to Korean people is to trace how Korean internet news says about those companies.